thiagodp/concordialang/doc/language/en.md

 - `@invalid( <ui_element>, <constraint> )`: indicates that a test case has an invalid value for a certain user interface element.
 The `constraint` is the exploited rule, such as "minimum length", "maximum value", etc.
 - `@importance( <number> )`: indicates the importance.
 The importance is as higher as its number.
 - `@generated`: indicates that a declaration was computer-generated.
+- `@global`: defines an element as global.
+Can be applied to [User Interface Element](#UserInterfaceElement).

 ## Feature

+*Feature of the system.*

+Notes:
+- Global declaration.
+- Just one declaration per file.

 Example 1:
 ```